acheval/markdown-cv/index.md

 __Application Engineer at [EDF](http://www.edf.fr/), [SII](https://sii-group.com/en-FR)__,
 *Lyon, FR*

-*Managing radioprotection applications for France's Nuclear Power Plants*
+*Managing health radioprotection applications for France's Nuclear Power Plants*

+*Team of ~15 people in Lyon and Bordeaux.
+We were in charge of five applications used in Nuclear Power Plants, used to monitor radiation doses gathered by workers during their missions*

 - Refactoring of Ansible playbooks
 - Infrastructure migration of critical application